Submissions are now closed!

 Formal Paper Presentation (individual or co-authored submission)

-In formal paper presentations, the author or co-authors present an original paper.
-Selected paper presentations will be organized into a paper session by conference organizers, either through a SIG, CIES Standing Committee, or the General Pool.
-Paper sessions will combine three to four paper presentations in a 75-minute session.
-Each paper presenter will have 12-15 minutes to present their paper, followed by audience questions and discussion.
-In the case of co-authored presentations, more than one presenter may present within these 12-15 minutes.
+In formal paper presentations, the author or co-authors present an original paper/study.
+Individual formal paper submissions will be placed with other formal paper submissions by conference organizers (either through a CIES SIG, CIES Standing Committee, or the General Pool) based on the abstract, title and keyword selection.
+Formal paper sessions generally consist of three to four presenters in a 75-minute session.
+Each presentation will be 12-15 minutes.
+In the case of co-authored presentations, more than one presenter may present within these 12-15 Once all presenters have completed their presentation, there will be a questions and answer period.
 Each formal paper presentation can have Presenting Authors and Non-Presenting Authors.
-Each paper session is assigned a chair who moderates and monitors time; a discussant may also be assigned to offer commentary, critique and to elicit discussion.
+Each formal paper session is assigned a chair from one of the presenters in the session who monitors time and facilitates the question-and-answer session; a discussant may also be assigned to offer commentary, critique and to elicit discussion.

 Formal Paper (individual or co-authored) Submission Requirements:

-• A formal paper presentation submission is submitted in the form of an abstract of a paper.
-The submission must be presented in a narrative form (i.e., presentation slides, and/or summary charts/tables/bullet points are not accepted)
+- A formal paper presentation proposal must be submitted in the form of an abstract, based on an individual or co-authored original paper/study.
+The proposal must be presented in a narrative form (i.e., presentation slides, and/or summary charts/tables/bullet points are not accepted).

-• Formal paper presentation submissions have a word count of 1,000 words or fewer
+- Formal paper presentation proposals have a maximum word count of 1,000 words.

 For full details on how to upload your submission, view the Formal Paper Presentation Instructions.